MERA-Evaluation/MERA/docs/dataset_cards/en/ruhumaneval.md

 **Warning:** to avoid data leakage for ruHumanEval, we created the NEW closed test set that follows the original HumanEval design.
 Thus, **results on the HumanEval and ruHumanEval datasets cannot be directly compared with each other.**

-**Warning:** open data is the public test set of the original ruHumanEval dataset.
-Do not use it in train purposes!

 **Warning:** This is a diagnostic dataset with an open test and is not used for general model evaluation on the benchmark.

 **Keywords:** PLP, programming, Python